LiamJCates/Programming-Notes/C++/Syntax/Operators.md

 ## Comma operator
 The comma operator (,) is used to separate two or more expressions that are included where only one expression is expected.
-When the set of expressions has to be evaluated for a value, only the right-most expression is considered.
+The comma operator allows several expressions separated by commas to be evaluated within a larger expression.
+The expressions evaluate from left to right, and the rightmost expression is the return value

 For example, the following code: a = (b=3, b+2);

 would first assign the value 3 to b, and then assign b+2 to variable a.
 So, at the end, variable a would contain the value 5 while variable b would contain value 3.